ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 ```

 Let's see if it passes!
 We need to get a local network up and running.
 A local network will start up multiple blockchains.
 Blockchains are nothing but instances of VMs.
-So when we get the local network up and running, we will get the X, C, and P chains up (primary subnet) as well as another blockchain that follows the rules defined by the Subnet-EVM.
+So when we get the local network up and running, we will get the X, C, and P chains up (primary network) as well as another blockchain that follows the rules defined by the Subnet-EVM.

 To spin up these blockchains, we actually need to create and modify the genesis to enable our HelloWorld precompile.
 This genesis defines some basic configs for the Subnet-EVM blockchain.
 Put this file in `/tmp/subnet-evm-genesis.json`.
 Note this should not be in your repo, but rather in the `/tmp` directory.